-The INSPIRE Project has secured a once-in-a-lifetime STEM (Science Technology, Engineering, Mathematics) opportunity for 8 motivated and deserving Washington DC area high school students to participate in the 2017 Advanced Space Academy Elite, offered to only 64 students from around the world at the US Space & Rocket Center in Huntsville, Alabama.
-The curriculum includes 2 days of hands-on field research with NASA scientists at Austin Peay State University in Clarksville, Tennessee.
-The students will conduct research before, during and after the Total Solar Eclipse on August 21, 2017 - an event that has not occurred in the United States in 38 years.
-Each of these 8 INSPIRE Space Academy alumni students are excelling in STEM disciplines both in the classroom and in extensive extracurricular activities/competitions since attending Space Academy as middle school students, a requirement of this program.
+The INSPIRE Project has secured a once-in-a-lifetime STEM (Science Technology, Engineering, Mathematics) opportunity for 12 motivated and deserving Washington DC area high school students to participate in hands-on field research with NASA scientists at Austin Peay State University in Clarksville, Tennessee.
+The students will conduct research before, during and after the Total Solar Eclipse August 19th - 21st, an event that has not occurred in the United States in 38 years.
+Each of these 12 INSPIRE Space Academy alumni students are excelling in STEM disciplines both in the classroom and in extensive extracurricular activities/competitions since attending Space Academy as middle school students, a requirement of this program.
 This extraordinary opportunity will provide a solid foundation to propel each student's future STEM career path and help to create our next generation of scientists and explorers.

-mission.
-This experience encourages teamwork, problem solving, communication skills and builds self-confidence.
-The 2017 Elite students will travel to to Austin Peay State University in Clarksville, Tennessee to join a NASA team from Marshall Space Flight Center for the Total Solar Eclipse.
-Students will conduct research with NASA scientists for 2 days.
+The 12 Space Academy alumni students will travel to to Austin Peay State University in Clarksville, Tennessee to join a NASA team from Marshall Space Flight Center for the Total Solar Eclipse.
+Students will conduct research with NASA scientists for 3 days.
 INSPIRE’s VLF (Very Low Frequency) radio receiver will be incorporated in NASA's research.
-Below is a summary of planned NASA research activities (NASA-TV is scheduled to be streaming live on-site):
+Below is a summary of planned NASA research activities (NASA-TV will be streaming live on-site):